Ithaka Harbors: JSTOR

 JSTOR is a major database of academic research materials, with content that includes books, journals, and primary sources.

 Portico

 Portico was created by JSTOR in 2002 as the Electronic-Archiving Initiative.
-It was transferred to ITHAKA in 2004.
-Portico operates as a "'dim' archive for e-journal content" that stores information from scholarly journals so it cannot be lost, an example being when the part of it housing the Graft: Organ and Cell Transplantation journal was "lit up" and became publicly accessible after access to that journal's website was removed by its publisher.
+It was transferred to Ithaka in 2004.
+Portico operates as a "'dim' archive for e-journal content" that stores information from scholarly journals and acts as a last-resort backup when a publisher discontinues a publication or goes out of business.
+For example, the part of Portico housing the journal Graft: Organ and Cell Transplantation was "lit up" and became publicly accessible after access to that journal's website was removed by its publisher.
 In 2019, Portico generated $6.3 million in revenue.

 Ithaka S+R

 Ithaka S+R is a research and consulting service that releases public research reports and offers consulting services to libraries, publishers, scholarly societies, universities, and other non-profit organizations.
 Ithaka S+R conducts triennial surveys of faculty members and library directors in the United States.
 In 2019, Ithaka S+R generated $1.8 million in revenue.